Crispy Skinned Chicken Breast with Herb Sauce

 - 2 pounds split chicken breasts (this means the skin is still on and it's still on the bone).
 I had two chicken breasts.

 - plenty of sea salt and freshly cracked black pepper.

 - For the sauce:

 - 1/2 cup white wine

 - 1 tbsp chopped fresh herb of choice (oregano, tarragon, etc)

 - Preheat your oven to 450 degrees F.

 - Set a wire cooling rack on top of a baking sheet, and lay your chicken breasts on the rack.
 Season the chicken breasts with plenty of salt and pepper (add more than you think you will need...I put about 1/4 tsp of salt on each breast).
 The salt not only seasons the chicken but will help draw moisture out of the skin, making it EXTRA CRISPYYYYYYY!

-- Roast the chicken for 30-35 minutes (depending on the size of the breasts) until the interior reaches 155 degrees F on an instant read thermometer.
-Turn the broiler on to high, and broil the skin for 2 minutes and make sure you don't take your eyes away from it (it can burn very quickly).
+- Roast the chicken for 30-35 minutes (depending on the size of the breasts) until the interior reaches 155 degrees F. Turn the broiler on to high, and broil the skin for 2 minutes and make sure you don't take your eyes away from it (it can burn very quickly).
 I like to keep the chicken in the center of the oven when broiling so I can watch.